 Do you know what “logwood” is? we explain it to you here!

-It is a legume that can grow up to 9 meters in height, with thin and smooth bark but with thorns, leaves 2.5 to 7.5 cm long with three to 5 pairs of leaflets 1 to 3 cm long and 1 to 2.5 cm wide, flowers with 5 small yellow and fragrant petals, the fruit is a drupe, while the wood is very hard and compact, with a red-brown to violet color.
+This plant is a legume that can grow up to 9 meters in height, with thin and smooth bark but with thorns, leaves 2.5 to 7.5 cm long with three to 5 pairs of leaflets 1 to 3 cm long and 1 to 2.5 cm wide, flowers with 5 small yellow and fragrant petals, fruit is a drupe, while the wood is very hard and compact, with a red-brown to violet color.

 Heartwood contains hematoxylin.
 Hematoxylin is present in wood in the form of a colorless crystalline substance, which when oxidized becomes haematin, red: a real natural dye! the extracted hematin can be reacted with metal hydrates to produce colored lacquers, but not only!

 Logwood was introduced as a natural dye to Europe after the discovery of America by Spanish explorers.
 The best quality Logwood comes from the eastern shores of Mexico’s Campechy Bay, although it has also been imported from Jamaica and other areas of subtropical and tropical America.
 The value of a camping wood is related to the quantity and quality of coloring extract that it can give and depends not only on the place of origin but also on the age of the wood: old woods give more extract than young ones.

 Preparation and uses